OceanOPS/goos-passports-workspace/README.md

 - Issues and questions about GOOS Passports identifiers, metadata, and structure
 - Discussions on scope, terminology, and alignment with existing standards
 - Proposals and suggestions from the community

-## What this repository is not for

-- Application or API bug reports
+- Application or API bug reports related to Passports submisssion
 - Implementation-specific code issues
-- Private or operational support requests

 ## How to participate